swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 Step 1 : Commit the file you've added to your repository.

-    $ git commit -am "This is the first commit.
+    $ git commit -m "This is the first commit.
 It adds a readme file."
     [master (root-commit) 1863aef] This is the first commit.
 It adds a readme file.
-     1 files changed, 2 insertions(+), 0 deletions(-)
+     0 files changed, 0 insertions(+), 0 deletions(-)
      create mode 100644 README.md

 Step 2 : Admire your work.